Welcome to the home of Boy Scout Troop 109! A Connecticut Rivers Council Troop.

 Boy Scout Troop 109 is chartered by Westchester Congregational Church.
 The Troop meets most Tuesday nights from 7:00 pm until 8:30 pm at Westchester Congregational Church located at 95 Cemetery Rd in Colchester.

 The Troop program is diverse and the Scouts themselves decide on locations and activities.
 From snow camping to cabin camping, the calendar has something for everyone.
-A Tenderfoot Overnighter helps new scouts start off right each March.

 The Troop embraces the Patrol method, where Scouts in groups of 8-10 cook their own meals, organize themselves, and coordinate their activities in conjunction with Troop activities.
 Scouts in our Troop have the opportunity to develop leadership skills through the Troop’s boy-led activities.
 Scouts in leadership roles meet monthly to plan and carry out the yearly Troop calendar.
 Once planned, the whole Troop participates in organizing the event and making it a success.